 Student accidents and insurance

 Statutory accident insurance

-Students registered for attendance in bachelor's, master's and doctoral programmes at the University of the Arts Helsinki are covered by statutory accident insurance.
+Students registered for attendance in bachelor's, master's and doctoral programmes at the University of the Arts Helsinki as well as exchange students are covered by statutory accident insurance (occupational accident insurance).

 The insurance provider If Vahinkovakuutusyhtiö Oy will compensate students on a case-by-case basis for any accidents which take place in practice sessions, performances or rehearsals which are part of the degree programme.

 Unfortunately, accidents and injuries can never be avoided completely.
 The University of the Arts Helsinki has covered its students against accidents and injuries, but the insurance company does not regard all cases as accidents.
 Therefore, a personal medical expense insurance against these cases may be worth considering.

 The university has travel insurance in place for students for trips related to studies in Finland and abroad (students registered for attendance in bachelor's, master's and doctoral programmes at Uniarts Helsinki).